arcanecode/DataFabricator/Documentation/Get-FabricatedTaxpayerID.md

 ## DESCRIPTION

 Will generate a taxpayer ID Number (abbreviated TaxpayerID) for the specified CountryCode.
-If no CountryCode is passed in, the cmdlet defaults to the US social security number in xxx-xx-xxxx format.
+If no CountryCode is passed in, the cmdlet defaults to the US, the social security number in xxx-xx-xxxx format.

 ## EXAMPLES